-It’s no secret that many financial institutions rely on financial management systems to reduce the burden on their employees.
+It’s no secret that many finance and accounting departments rely on financial management systems to reduce the burden on their employees.
 Typically, these financial management systems streamline a variety of manual practices that plague the accounting and reporting departments.
 However, before you consider implementing a financial management system, you should ask yourself a few questions.

 Will the New System be Compliant?

-One of the most difficult things about a brand-new financial management system is that it can create a ripple effect of risk.
-This trial and error period can come at a cost, so it’s important of companies to consider this fully before moving forward with the implementation.
+One of the most difficult things about a new financial management system is that it can create a ripple effect of disruption.
+So, it’s important for companies to consider this risk fully before moving forward with the implementation.